FastForwardTeam/FastForward/README.md

 <a href="https://addons.mozilla.org/firefox/addon/fastforwardteam/"><img src="https://user-images.githubusercontent.com/585534/107280546-7b9b2a00-6a26-11eb-8f9f-f95932f4bfec.png" alt="Get FastForward for Firefox" width="126px"></a>
 </div>

 > **We need developers to work on bypasses!
-If you're interested, join our Discord by clicking on the Discord .**
+If you're interested, join our Discord by clicking the link above.**

 # About
 ## What is FastForward?